masthead Home

 Note: The additional ligatures 'Œ' and 'œ' needed for French are included in all CastleType alphabetic fonts.
 Uppercase only fonts will generally have the uppercase letterforms copied into the lowercase positions.

-Check the other icons on the font page under Glyph Coverage to determine whether a font contains other codepages, or click on the Glyph Chart link to view the complete set of glyphs.
+Check the other icons on the font page under Glyph Coverage to determine whether a font contains other codepages, or click on the Glyphs link to view the complete set of glyphs.

 Return to previous page